After the first year, most students rent accommodation from a private landlord. This will mean entering a “contract” with your landlord.

 Your landlord must provide information about the scheme and where it is held within 30 days of accepting the deposit.

 At the end of the tenancy, the landlord must return the deposit to you within 10 days.
 However, the Landlord may keep some or all of the deposit to cover unpaid rent or bills, damage to the property or its contents, missing items and cleaning.
+Even things like lightbulbs need to all be working when you leave the property.

 If the deposit is not returned to you within 10 days, and the landlord does not give you a good reason, you should inform the Tenancy Deposit Protection Scheme that a dispute exists.
 They all provide a free dispute resolution service.